 Perform A/B tests on all of your landing pages.
 The only way to really know which copy works best is to test it.
 Split test different variations of your landing pages to see which one has a higher conversion rate.
 Continue to tweak and update your page until you reach your conversion goals.

-Put These Content Writing Tips Into Action
+Put These Landing Page Content Tips Into Action